imba/imba-guide/docs/lvl0/javascript.md

 means, and is based on the author's own experiences.

-If you are not familiar with advanced JavaScript, you may not run into any of these issues, so we recommend that you move on to the next chapter and come back to this one if you run into trouble.
+If you are not familiar with advanced JavaScript, you may not run into any of these issues, so we recommend that you move on to the next level and come back to this section if you run into trouble.

 ## Significant whitespace